 Once the survey is complete, after having left the site, my ideas about the project begin to come into focus.
 It often happens in the car, in the dark of night, or when I can’t sleep, with my eyes closed.
 Even when riding my bicycle around the city.
 Walking, for me, is perhaps one of the best times for ideas to flow, free from everyday worries; as I walk, they begin to crystallise.

-Once the site survey is complete and the right photographs have been taken, the images take shape in the studio, at the drawing table.
-During this phase, I am able to keep a direct thread between my mind and hand, and to magically imprint what I feel on paper, getting a taste of the extraordinary emotions that arise when signs are freed as gestures on the land.
+Once the right photographs have been taken, the images take shape in the studio, at the drawing table.
+During this phase, I am able to keep a direct thread between my mind and hand, and to magically imprint what I feel on paper, getting a taste of the extraordinary emotions that arise when ideas are freed as gestures on the land.

 Drawing in the studio is a moment filled with creative energy; it’s an act of liberation, abandon, pleasure of great wellbeing.